XGWang0/Suse_testsuite/sets/qa_testset_automation/qaset-1.0/README.md

 custom ones
 -----------
 /root/qaset/config
+/root/qaset/list is the cunstom list

 the case run list
 =================
-Each release has its own default run list.
-For example SLE12.list is the default run list for SLE12.
-A custom run list can also be defined.
+TODO

 Define a custom run list
 ------------------------
-Essentially, it is to define a list varible of bash in /root/qaset/config before running.
+Essentially, it is to define a list varible of bash in /root/qaset/list before running.
 Each element of it is the name of a case run.
 The name of it is SQ_TEST_RUN_LIST.